 I&P works exclusively with start-ups and SMEs based in Sub-Saharan Africa and in the Indian Ocean, with the strong conviction that these enterprises actively contribute to a sustainable and inclusive growth on the continent.

-The team of I&P is based in Paris and six African offices: Abidjan, Accra, Antananarivo, Dakar, Douala and Ouagadougou.
+The team of I&P is based in Paris and seven African offices: Abidjan, Accra, Antananarivo, Dakar, Douala, Niamey and Ouagadougou.
 I&P also sponsors and works with African investment teams, based in Niamey (Sinergi Niger), Ouagadougou (Sinergi Burkina), Dakar (Teranga Capital), Abidjan (Comoé Capital), and Antanarivo (Miarakap).

 I&P's investment thesis is driven by the will to answer the financing and support needs of the SMEs of the ''missing middle''.